avo-hq/docs/0.1/fields-reference.md

 ## Computed Fields

 You might need to show a field with something else than you have available in the database.
-In this case you may compute the value using a block that receives the `user` (the actual database record), `resource` (the Avocado configured resource) and the `view` in which it's displayed.
+In this case you may compute the value using a block that receives the `user` (the actual database record), `resource` (the Avo configured resource) and the `view` in which it's displayed.

 ```ruby
 boolean 'Has written something' do |model, resource, view|